docarray/docarray/docs/user_guide/storing/index_milvus.md

     Instead of using `NdArray` you can use `TorchTensor` or `TensorFlowTensor` and the Document Index will handle that for you.
 This is supported for all Document Index backends.
 No need to convert your tensors to NumPy arrays manually!

-### Using a predefined Document as schema
+### Using a predefined document as schema

-DocArray offers a number of predefined Documents, like [ImageDoc][docarray.documents.ImageDoc] and [TextDoc][docarray.documents.TextDoc].
+DocArray offers a number of predefined documents, like [ImageDoc][docarray.documents.ImageDoc] and [TextDoc][docarray.documents.TextDoc].
 If you try to use these directly as a schema for a Document Index, you will get unexpected behavior:
 Depending on the backend, an exception will be raised, or no vector index for ANN lookup will be built.

 The reason for this is that predefined Documents don't hold information about the dimensionality of their `.embedding` field.
 But this is crucial information for any vector database to work properly!

-You can work around this problem by subclassing the predefined Document and adding the dimensionality information:
+You can work around this problem by subclassing the predefined document and adding the dimensionality information:

 === "Using type hint"
     ```python